 Safaris across Southern and East Africa

 A safari really is the experience of a lifetime and Africa holds a world of possibility for anyone hoping to search out the Big Five in the wild.
-There is a handful of world-class wildlife destinations scattered across Southern and East Africa, so there really is the perfect safari out there for every kind of traveller, whether you’ve got a young family in tow or you’re simply young at heart.
+There are a world-class wildlife destinations across the whole of Southern and East Africa, so there really is the perfect safari out there for every kind of traveller, whether you’ve got a young family in tow or you’re simply young at heart.

-Here’s a handy overview of Southern and East African safaris that we’ve put together using a whole decade of our expert knowledge.
+Here’s a handy overview of Africa safaris that we’ve put together using a whole decade of our expert knowledge.
 Hopefully, it will help you get one crucial step closer to your very own African adventure.

 With a wealth of top-notch safari destinations offering jaw-dropping game drives through the bush, South Africa is a serious winner when it comes to wildlife and spotting the Big Five.

 The Kruger National Park is South Africa’s crowning glory when it comes to close up animal encounters, but the Rainbow Nation also has an amazing assortment of alternative safari opportunities up its sleeve.